nanyoliveira/HiyaWorld/README.md

 # HiyaWorld
-This library will make available a list of countries from ISO 3166 based from the api on https://pkgstore.datahub.io/core/country-list/
+This library will make available a list of countries and their Alpha 3 codes from ISO 3166 based from the api on https://pkgstore.datahub.io/core/country-list/

-Data coming from here >> https://datahub.io/core/country-list

 ## Usage